Petersburg, Virginia: Readjuster era

 During the 1880s, a coalition of black Republicans and white Populists held power for several years in the state legislature.
 This resulted in two major public institutions in Petersburg, as the legislature invested for education and welfare.
 In 1882, the legislature founded Virginia State University in nearby Ettrick as Virginia Normal and Collegiate Institute.
 It was one of the first public (fully state-supported) four-year historically black colleges and universities (HBCU) in the Mid-Atlantic.
 This was part of a drive to improve public education that started with the Reconstruction legislature.
-In 1888, its first president, John Mercer Langston, was elected to the US Congress on the Republican ticket, the first African American to be elected to Congress from Virginia.
+In 1888, its first president, John Mercer Langston, was elected to the US Congress on the Republican ticket, the first black American to be elected to Congress from Virginia.

 In 1882, the state legislature also authorized moving the mental asylum facility to the Mayfield Farm and developing a new campus there.
 This is the site of the present-day Central State Hospital, which provides a variety of mental health services.

 In 1894 a fireworks factory exploded killing eleven people.

 20th century to present

 The limitations of Petersburg's small geographic area and proximity to Richmond are structural problems that have hampered it in adapting to major economic changes in the 20th century.
 Other forces in the mid-20th century, such as industrial and railroad restructuring, reduced the number of jobs in the city.
 In addition, suburban development attracted people to newer housing outside the city.

 World wars led to major federal institutions being constructed near Petersburg, which created local jobs.
 Soon after World War I started, the US Army established Camp Lee just outside of Petersburg in Prince George County for training draftees.
 The facility was used again during World War II.
 In 1950 the camp was designated as Fort Lee, and additional buildings were constructed to house the U.S. Army Quartermaster Corps Center and School.

-During WWII Camp Picket was established west of Petersburg near the small rural town of Blackstone, and the Defense Supply Center, Richmond opened in neighboring Chesterfield.
+During WWII Camp Pickett was established west of Petersburg near the small rural town of Blackstone, and the Defense Supply Center, Richmond opened in neighboring Chesterfield.
 In the postwar period, some of these installations have been reduced in size.
 In the 1950s, Petersburg became the southern terminus of the Richmond-Petersburg Turnpike, predating the U.S. Interstate Highway System.

 Since that time, Petersburg has struggled in competition with nearby Richmond, as the capital has grown to dominate the region in a changing economy as industries restructured.